The 9 Best Headsets of 2021

 Best Minimalist: Jabra Talk 55

-The best headset for any situation has to be Bose Noise Cancelling Headphones 700 (view at Bose).
-Due to the sleek style, incredible sound quality, desirable comfort, and top-notch noise canceling ability, you won’t want to take them off even after using them through a day at work.
+The best headset for any situation has to be Bose Noise Cancelling Headphones 700 (view at Amazon).
+Due to the sleek style, incredible sound quality, desirable comfort, and top-notch noise-canceling ability, you won’t want to take them off even after using them through a day at work.
 If you just need a super light and portable headset for minimalistic communication, though, the Jabra Talk 55 might be a better option (view at Jabra).

 Should I buy wired or wireless?